Program Rationale and Goals

 - Learn about STEM-based career options that you may have never considered before

-- Become eligible for STEM internships in the Region, U.S. and Canada
+- Become eligible for STEM internships in the Region, the US, Canada and the UK

 - Receive help with the U.S. university application process and financial aid strategies